kanderson250/NewRelic-ClassTransformer-Error/README.md

 This is a fork of a repro demonstrating a ClassTransformer error that arises with Kotlin Coroutines and the New Relic Java Agent.

 ## Build Application
 Navigate into the `app-code` directory.
+It should be built and run with Java 11.
 Run the following command to build an application jar

 ```